 I'm a Developer and Trusted User on Arch Linux, a Linux distribution for advanced users.
 I maintain lots of packages on that project.
 Often times, packages break and need patches in order to build.
 Due to Arch's philosophy, I usually speak to the affected software's projects directly and send in helpful patches and bug descriptions.

+I graduated from the University of Hamburg with a Bachelor of Computer Science.
 For my Bachelor's thesis, I wrote a path tracer called trac0r in an attempt to evaluate the performance and feasibility of real-time path tracing.

 I'm a knowledgeable system administrator for Linux systems.
 I've been diligently running web servers, mail systems and various minor services for years.

 You can sometimes find me on various software conventions.

 You can expect me to pick up any additional languages in a reasonably quickly.

 Along with those languages, I use a bunch of tools to accomplish different tasks.
 My favorite tools in no particular order: git, vim, valgrind, gdb, ansible, cmake, ssh, qtcreator

 I'm also familiar with some of the popular libraries and frameworks in every language's ecosystem such as Boost, Qt, Django, Flask, Bootstrap, jQuery, AngularJS, React/Redux, Rocket, Diesel.

 I have experience with high-performance computing using distributed memory (using MPI) and shared memory (using pthreads) as well as intermediate-level server operation.